10 Best Salt Water Chlorinator for Pools 2023 – Reviews & Top Picks

-> You will see as we go through these reviews that salt water chlorinators are not cheap.
-It is one of the more expensive factors about having a salt water pool.
+You will see as we go through these reviews that salt water chlorinators are not cheap.
+It is one of the more expensive factors of having a salt water pool.
 When you spend money on the chlorinator, you will save it on chlorine.
 Overall, we think that this is the best salt water chlorinator on the market today.

 2. NeXa Chlor Pool Salt Chlorine Generator – Best Value

 With the NeXa Chlor you simply plug the unit into a standard GFCI outlet and place the cell over the edge of the pool.
 It does not need to be installed in your pump or filter system.
-It is a stand-alone unit that is used to help generate chlorine in a saltwater pool.
+It is a stand-alone unit that is used to help generate chlorine in a salt water pool.

 This is an energy-efficient model, and it does come with a one-year warranty from the manufacturer.
 Although this is a great option when it comes to above ground pools and smaller in-ground pools, if you have a very large salt water pool, it is highly unlikely that this machine will keep up with the required chlorine production.
 The NeXa Chlor would also be a good choice for a spa, as it works fine in warmer temperatures as well.